 Richard is an experienced litigator in the area of employment and wage and hours laws on behalf of management clients.
 Not only does Richard represent employers in all state and federal courts throughout California, but he also speaks extensively to employer groups providing strategies for avoiding employment lawsuits.

 To help employers avoid employment lawsuits, Richard counsels them on how to prepare and revise employment policies, agreements and commission/bonus plans to comply with California’s myriad rules and regulations.
-He also advises employers faced with making difficult personnel decisions, and train managers and supervisors in the areas of sexual harassment prevention, leave of absence rules, workplace investigations, performance evaluations, employee counseling strategies and wage and hour laws compliance.
+He also advises employers faced with making difficult personnel decisions, and trains managers and supervisors in the areas of sexual harassment prevention, leave of absence rules, workplace investigations, performance evaluations, employee counseling strategies and wage and hour laws compliance.

 Lawsuits often start with an agency claim, and Richard has helped numerous employers obtain dismissals of claims brought before the Labor Commissioner, the Department of Fair Employment and Housing and the Equal Employment Opportunity Commission.
 In court, he has defended large corporations and small nonprofits in lawsuits alleging harassment, discrimination, leave of absence violations and wrongful termination.
 In many of those cases, he was able to settle for less than $30,000.